opendistro/for-elasticsearch-docs/docs/async/index.md

 }
 ```

-After the response is successfully persisted, you get back the `STORE_RESIDENT` state in the response.

 You can poll the ID with the `wait_for_completion_timeout` parameter to wait for the results received for the time you specify.

 For asynchronous searches with `keep_on_completion` as `true` and a sufficiently long `keep_alive` time, you can keep polling the IDs until the search completes.
 If you don’t want to periodically poll each ID, you can retain the results in your cluster with the `keep_alive` parameter and come back to it at a later time.